shikha110/Indian-General-Election-2024-Results-Analysis-/README.md

 ```

---  What is the total number of seats won by each party alliance (NDA, I.N.D.I.A, and OTHER) in each state for the India Elections 2024
+-- Q  What is the total number of seats won by each party alliance (NDA, I.N.D.I.A, and OTHER) in each state for the India Elections 2024
 ```SQL
 select
     s.State as State_Name,